jayelm/twittersa/README.md

 BUILDPACK_URL=https://github.com/thenovices/heroku-buildpack-scipy`

-This is a Heroku app with gunicorn as the web server, but the standalone app can be run on localhost with `python TwitterSA.py` or `foreman start` and requires Flask, Tweepy, and Scikit-Learn + dependencies, which can be installed with
+This is a Heroku app with gunicorn as the web server, but the standalone app can be run on localhost with `python twittersa.py` or `foreman start` and requires Flask, Tweepy, and Scikit-Learn + dependencies, which can be installed with

     pip install -r requirements.txt

-TwitterSA requires application-level authentication from a registered Twitter application, and thus requires valid Consumer Key and Consumer Secret API keys from http://dev.twitter.com/apps.
+Twittersa requires application-level authentication from a registered Twitter application, and thus requires valid Consumer Key and Consumer Secret API keys from http://dev.twitter.com/apps.